Wondering what to do this fall in Springfield? Check out our Springfield, Missouri fall bucket list for ideas to make this season the best ever.

 Photo by Allin Sorenson

 Fall is a beautiful time to see the ranging colors of autumn.
-If you’re looking for a safe social-distancing activity this year, check out breathtaking autumn colors at these parks and attractions around the Ozarks.
+If you’re looking for a fun activity this year, check out breathtaking autumn colors at these parks and attractions around the Ozarks.

 Wilson’s Creek National Battlefield